1stResponder/nics-db/README.md

  - The datalayers directory contains scripts that will populate the database with base maps and weather layers that leverage the NOAA Weather feed

+ - For each type of datalayer import, you must add the relevant information to the data source table.
+For example, to get KML imports to work you would need the following row in DataSource:
+ 'randomsourceid' '' '<fqdn>/upload/<PATH_TO_KML_DIR>/' 2 <display_Name> \N \N

 ## Documentation

 Further documentation is available at nics-common/docs